jessejhein/Freetos_posix/mwlike8/ReadMe.txt

 	get next events
 		variables
 			LED status array[LED_NUM]
-		...
+		chk event
+			timeout event
+				return timeout event
 				timeout event for internal
 					looping for all LEDs
-				do what LED status array[LED_NUM] ask to do ON/OFF/+ve pulse/-ve pulse LED(which led)
+						do what LED status array[LED_NUM] ask to do
+			... event
+	ON/OFF/+ve pulse/-ve pulse LED(which led)
 		variables
 			which LED